- American Physical Society Sites

 Teams should consist of at least two permanent employees of the institution or organization they represent and their leadership should be committed to supporting the program they build - we have found that many effective teams have at least five members.
 The actual number that will work for your team is up to you and depends on your organizational context.

 We encourage students to reach out to other members of their department to form a team.
 Successful teams often include a representative from most departmental groups, including students (undergrad and grad), staff, junior and senior faculty.
 In addition, teams will need a letter of support from department/lab/collaboration leadership (e.g. chair, department head, etc).

 All project activities, including the Online Learning Communities and virtual workshops are currently limited to APS-IDEA teams.

 How many team members should plan to attend the APS-IDEA Team Workshops?

-Each team should select 3-4 members to represent the team at the virtual workshop, and 2-3 members to attend the in-person workshop.
-Note that the project is only able to provide travel support for up to 2 team members to attend the in-person workshop.
-APS-IDEA encourages teams not to send the same members to each meeting, and instead to rotate attendance so that different team members can benefit.
+We welcome all team members to attend the workshops.
+In the event that all team members can not attend, we encourage teams to select at least two members to represent the team at each virtual workshop.
+APS-IDEA encourages teams not to send the same members to each meeting, and instead to rotate attendance so that different team members can benefit from participation.

 If you have any questions, please contact the APS-IDEA staff.

 Get an overview of APS-IDEA, including the program's guiding principles, teams, and contact info.